yoav-lavi/melody/CONTRIBUTING.md

 ## Pull Requests

-To create a new pull request, fork this repository and creating a new branch from `main`.
+To create a new pull request:

+- Fork this repository and creating a new branch from `main`
+- Add your code changes
-Add your code changes, add tests if relevant, and change / add documentation as needed if any API changed.
+- Add tests if relevant
+- Change / add documentation as needed if any API changed
-Make sure to lint your code and run the test suit!
+- Make sure to lint your code and run the test suit

 When you're done, submit your pull request!

 ## Reporting a Bug